microsoft/jacdac-ts/jacscript/README.md

 Every handler runs in its own fiber (lightweight thread).
-The scheduler is non-preemptive, meaning a fiber executes without interruption until it returns or hits an asynchronous operation.
+The scheduler is non-preemptive, meaning a fiber executes without interruption until it returns or hits an asynchronous operation, upon which point it's suspended.
 Example async operations are `wait()` and register read.
-The fiber is then suspended.
 Only one fiber executes at a time, while the other fibers are suspended.
 This is similar to modern JavaScript, but there's no `await` keyword.

+When the executor is woken up (typically due to an incoming packet or a timer expiring), it will execute all viable fibers until they become suspended.
+Executing a fiber may start another viable fiber, which would be also executed until suspension, before any more packets are processed.

+### Handler-pending model

-At any given time, there is at most one fiber (suspended or not) executing a given handler.
+At any given time, there is at most one fiber (which could be suspended) executing a given handler.
 If this is not desired, `bg(() => { ... })` syntax can be used to queue code execution in background, without limits of how many instances of it are running (TODO not impl yet).

-When the executor is woken up (typically due to an incoming packet or a timer expiring), it will execute all viable fibers until they are suspended.
-Executing a fiber may start another viable fiber, which would be also executed until suspension, before any more packets are processed.
+If a handler is triggered again, while it is still executing, a boolean flag is set on it, so that it starts again (once) after the current execution finishes.

 ## Registers